Have you ever thought about what pain really is?

 Try this technique to manage pain:

-- Put on your headphones and the Omharmonics track that is the most mentally stimulating so your mind has something to distract it (the meditation will relax you);
+- Put on your headphones and your favorite mediation track that is most mentally stimulating so your mind has something to distract it (the meditation will relax you);

 - Get comfortable.
 If you are meditating to deal with chronic pain or intense pain from an injury, be sure to employ a posture that will not bring on more pain.
 You will not be able to focus this way.
 Lying down or sitting in a chair may be the most viable options (don’t feel like you need to be in full Lotus for meditation to be effective);